-Figure 38 is a functional block diagram of the THERM timer, limit, and associated circuitry.
-Writing 0x00 to the THERM limit register (Reg.
+Figure 38 is a Functional Block Diagram of the THERM timer, limit, and associated circuitry.
+Writing a value of 0x00 to the THERM limit register (Reg.
 0x7A) causes SMBALERT to be generated on the first THERM assertion.
-A THERM limit of 0x01 generates an SMBALERT once cumulative THERM assertions exceed 45.52 ms.
+A THERM limit value of 0x01 generates an SMBALERT once cumulative THERM assertions exceed 45.52 ms.